cissagatto/MultiLabelSimilaritiesMeasures/README.md

 ## IMPORTANT
 I used ABS function in all functions that used SQRT.
 Divisions per zero were treated like zero.

+## Video Demonstration
+Click here to watch a video that demonstrate how to run this code

 ## Acknowledgment
 This study is financed in part by the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior - Brasil (CAPES) - Finance Code 001